-There’s a plethora of other symptoms that have also been linked to histamine intolerance.
-These symptoms are often experienced at rest and can include: anxiety and depression, chronic fatigue, flushing and sweating, headaches, nasal congestion, difficulty breathing, abdominal cramps, swelling, fast heart rate, vertigo, eye issues, joint and muscle pain, hair loss, sinus problems, thyroid problems, difficulty sleeping, problems with bone density, temperature or sunlight sensitivity, and much more.
+There are a plethora of other symptoms that have also been linked to histamine intolerance.
+These symptoms of Histamine Intolerance are often experienced at rest and can include: anxiety and depression, chronic fatigue, flushing and sweating, headaches, nasal congestion, difficulty breathing, abdominal cramps, swelling, fast heart rate, vertigo, eye issues, joint and muscle pain, hair loss, sinus problems, thyroid problems, difficulty sleeping, problems with bone density, temperature or sunlight sensitivity, and much more.

-Many people refer to a “bucket theory” when it comes to histamine.
-Histamine is produced by the body, but it’s also in higher concentrations in some of the foods we eat.
+Many people refer to a “bucket theory” when it comes to histamine intolerance.
+The body produces histamine, but it’s also in higher concentrations in some of the foods we eat.
 Think of the bucket as your body’s potential to process the histamine that it eats and makes.
-If one is ingesting a lot of histamine-rich foods and beverages, AND experiencing stressors or injury, their body’s histamine levels will be higher, until eventually over time there’s “spillover” from the bucket and you experience the symptoms.
+If one is ingesting a lot of histamine-rich foods and beverages, AND experiencing stressors or injury, their body’s histamine levels will be higher until eventually over time there’s “spillover” from the bucket and you experience the symptoms.

 So, one way to determine if your symptoms are histamine-related is to try a low-histamine diet for a week or so.
 Histamine levels increase on foods and drinks that are fermented, highly processed with preservatives or foods that become leftovers.
 Alcoholic beverages, citrus fruits, and processed meats are common culprits for triggering reactions.
 (Histamine is one of the reasons why some people tend to get red or flushed when drinking alcohol!)